 Exonerations are decreases in revenue due to assessment reductions, changes in tax liability, or tax relief programs.
 Assessment reductions are typically caused by appeals of assessed values.
 Changes in tax liability occur when a property transfers from a taxable to a tax-exempt status.
 Taxes are also exonerated on properties whose owners qualify for the Tax Relief Program for the Elderly and Disabled or the Tax Relief Programs for Disabled Veterans and Surviving Spouses.
-Tax Relief is expected to increase approximately 10% throughout the forecasting period.
+Tax Relief is expected to increase approximately 10%-15% in each year of the forecasting period.